uma-universal-money-address/protocol/umad-07-post-tx-hooks.md

 {
   "utxos": { "utxo": string, "amountMsats": number }[],
-  // Domain name of the VASP.
+  // Domain name of the VASP calling this endpoint.
 Used when validating the signature.
   "vaspDomain": string,
   // The VASP's signature over sha256_hash(signatureNonce + signatureTimestamp),
   "signature": string,